psemdel/py-trading-bot/docs/start_bot.md

 Note: Don't start several times the bot!
 Telegram does not support it.
 If it happens, close all instances of py-trading-bot before starting it again.

-##Kubernetes folger
+##Kubernetes folder
-The Kubernetes manifests, in the folger with the same name, create the DB, Redis and Django servers and start them.
+The Kubernetes manifests, in the folder with the same name, create the DB, Redis and Django servers and start them.
 The commands are the same as those described above.

 ##Closing the bot
 To stop the bot, close the terminal where you opened it.
 If you started it in the background (not recommended), close the process.